Eloísa Díaz

-Eloísa Díaz Inzunza ([elo.ˈisa ˈði.aθ]; 25 June 1866 – 1 November 1950), was a Chilean doctor.
-She was the first female medical student to attend the University of Chile, and the first woman to become a doctor of medicine in Chile as well as the entire region of South America.
+Eloísa Díaz Inzunza ([elo.ˈisa ˈði.aθ]; 25 June 1866 – 1 November 1950) was a Chilean medical doctor.
+She was the first female medical student to attend the University of Chile, and the first woman to become a doctor of medicine in South America.

-Early life and education
+Early life

 Eloísa Díaz Insunza was born in Santiago, Chile.
 Her parents were Eulogio Díaz Varas and Carmela Insunza.
 She completed her requisite studies at Dolores Cabrera Martínez's school, Isabel Le Brun de Pinochet's school and at Instituto Nacional.

 Díaz enrolled in 1880 in Escuela de Medicina de la Universidad de Chile (University of Chile, School of Medicine) shortly after a law was enacted which allowed women to study at the university.
 Díaz became the first woman in South America to graduate and earn her medical license She graduated on 27 December 1886, and obtained her degree on 3 January 1887.
 Her thesis was named Breves observaciones sobre la aparición de la pubertad en la mujer chilena y las predisposiciones patológicas del sexo (Brief observations on the apparition of puberty in Chilean women and their pathological predispositions about sex).